midnightntwrk/midnight-awesome-dapps/README.md

 > 🔹 = Official Midnight Ecosystem Partner

 ## 🔦 Ecosystem dApp of the Month!
-A part of the [African Blockchain Championship](https://www.africanblockchamp.com/), [FundAGoal](https://github.com/codeBigInt/fundagoal) is a decentralized funding platform built on the Midnight network.
-It enables creators to propose project ideas, secure funding, and protect the identities of both campaign creators and backers.
-By prioritizing privacy and transparency, [FundAGoal](https://github.com/codeBigInt/fundagoal) fosters trust in crowdfunding while empowering communities to support innovative initiatives.
+A part of the Midnight LATAM Hackathon, [KYC Midnight]([https://github.com/codeBigInt/fundagoal](https://github.com/joacolinares/kyc-midnight) is a privacy-preserving KYC attestation dApp on the Midnight network.
+It verifies user eligibility—such as age and country—using zero-knowledge proofs without revealing personal data on-chain.
+The project ships with both a web UI and a CLI, includes admin-managed policy controls, and is testnet-ready—making it a practical template for compliant, privacy-first onboarding flows.
 The open-source code is available on GitHub, encouraging collaboration and further development.

 ## 🧱 Smart Contract Primitives (by [🔹OpenZeppelin](https://github.com/OpenZeppelin/compact-contracts))